 "They need to put the vampire somewhere" she replied.

 "Actually," interjected the buffalo, "the tower dates back to the age of the warlord's revolt, in the fourth age of the empire, when the Dreadlord Khundrak rallied his dark forces against the king."

 Roka sighed, and wished he hasn't asked.

 Exra stopped jumping up and down for a moment.
 "You know, if we complete this quest, I calculate that your experience points would be enough for you to level up."

 A sense of excitement filled the cleric.
-Hitting the next level would earn him his attack spell.
+Hitting the next level would earn him his attack spell, which would mean that he would no longer have to rely on his ‘rusty mace’ to protect himself from the game’s hordes of ogres, vampires and naughty squirrels.
 More than that, it would mean something even more important.
 It'd mean that he was a decent healer after all.

 Welcome to the next chapter of "Realms of Valeron".
 A new chapter twice each week!

 It was the biggest MMORPG ever created, and took the world by storm.
 With billions of players from every corner of the planet, 'Realms of Valeron' allowed anybody to interact with one another within the gloriously realized online world.

 But for Roka, a young healer, it was more than that.
 It was a gateway to make friends.
 Friends like Exra, the hyperactive rabbit rogue; Gunnar the loyal dwarf, Sycorax the maniacal warlock, and many more.